razorblade23/SmartDarts_v2/README.md

 ## Getting Started

 ### Prerequisites
-To use SmartDarts, you will need:
+To use SmartDarts (as intended), you will need:
-- A single-board computer (e.g., Raspberry Pi).
+- A single-board computer (e.g., Raspberry Pi) with GPIO support.
 - A compatible electronic dartboard.
 - Basic wiring to connect the dartboard's output pins to the SBC's GPIO pins.